jimjam-slam/steamtrain/README.md

 # steamtrain

+> **Note:** this project has been offline for a while and is now archived and read-only.

 This is a plot of countries' CO2 emissions and temperature change over the last century (1900–2012), arranged by GDP per capita (poor countries on the left; wealthy countries on the right).

 ### Background